-Finally, the Court notes that a "writ of habeas corpus shall not extend to a [petitioner] unless" he is "in custody" under some authority.
+Furthermore, the Court notes that a "writ of habeas corpus shall not extend to a [petitioner]

+unless" he is "in custody" under some authority.
 28 U.S.C. § 2241(c).
 A person is generally considered "in custody" if he is being held in a prison or jail, or if he is released on conditions of probation or parole, see, e.g., Jones v.
 Cunningham, 371 U.S. 236, 240-43 (1963) (holding that a paroled petitioner is "in custody" because parole restrictions "significantly restrain petitioner's liberty"), or subject to other "substantial" non-confinement restraints on liberty, see, e.g., Hensley v.
 Municipal Court, 411 U.S. 345, 351-53 (1973) (holding that a petitioner released on his own recognizance pending appeal of his sentence was "in custody" for purpose of habeas).
-Nothing in the Petition suggests that Petitioner currently is incarcerated, or is a probationer or parolee, or is otherwise restrained.
-Petitioner is thus not "in custody" for habeas purposes, and the Petition must be dismissed.
+Nothing in the petition suggests that petitioner currently is incarcerated, or is a probationer or parolee, or is otherwise restrained.
+Petitioner is thus not "in custody" for habeas purposes, and the petition must be dismissed.

-A separate Order will issue with this Memorandum Opinion.
+A separate order will issue with this Memorandum Opinion.

-Date: August 12, 2021
+DATE: August 4, 2021

-/s/ EMMET G. SULLIVAN United States District Judge
+United States District Judge